CppDigest/cppa-brain-backend/docs/rag_report_to_community.md

 **Purpose:** Keep ChromaDB synchronized with HyperKitty

-**Process:**
-1. Query ChromaDB for latest email date
-2. Query HyperKitty for emails after that date
-3. Process and add new emails to ChromaDB
-4. Return statistics (added, updated, failed counts)

 **Error Handling:**
 - Retry on connection failures
 - Log failed emails for manual review